-- > employment and salary growth in the Irish economy. - the move towards defined contribution pensions, away from defined benefit pensions. - > the de-risking of defined benefit pension liabilities through bulk annuity and bulk personal retirement bond buyouts.
+- > employment and salary growth in the Irish economy. - > the move towards defined contribution pensions, away from defined benefit pensions. - the de-risking of defined benefit pension liabilities through bulk annuity and bulk personal retirement bond buyouts.

-Our corporate customer sales decreased by 36% to €997 million, compared to €1,553 million in 2020, mainly due to a lower number of defined contribution (DC) sales in 2021.
+Our corporate customer sales increased by 4% to €1,709 million, compared to €1,644 million in 2022, mainly due to a greater number of defined contribution (DC) sales offset by lower bulk annuity and personal retirement bond sales in 2023.